SciTechCommunity/coding-masterpost/Resources/Masterposts/masterpost1.md

 [Gamedev](http://www.gamedev.net/page/index.html) | Lots of forums, jobs, and helpful resources all geared towards game development.

 [Git Documentation](https://www.git-scm.com) | Full documentation for the git version control tool.
-This is the BEST resource for "how-to's" and other tutorials reguarding git, as well as full documentation for the program.
+This is the BEST resource for "how-to's" and other tutorials regarding git, as well as full documentation for the program.

 [GitHub](https://www.github.com) | I know this may seem redundant seeing as this "master post" is hosted on GitHub, but the link should be here incase this gets mirrors or posted on a blogging site (i.e Tumblr)!

-[HackerRank](https://www.hackerrank.com/) | This website is fantasic.
+[HackerRank](https://www.hackerrank.com/) | This website is fantastic.
 It is full of challenges that can be completed in the language of your choice.
 As you complete challenges in different topics you can practice and compete in coding competitions for real world jobs!

 [Hackforums Thread](http://hackforums.net/showthread.php?tid=626170) | Awesome intro to programming with links to projects.